 Want to keep your feet happy and healthy?
-Consider these facts:
+Consider these tips:

 - Pointy, narrow-toed shoes put unhealthy pressure on the bones in your feet.
 If the shoes have high heels, the pressure is even worse.

 - It’s not a good idea to buy shoes hoping that they’ll stretch.
-They should already feel comfortable in the store.
+Shoes should fit well and already feel comfortable in the store.